Table of Contents

-If you keep a good record of all your invoices, finding this primary income number should be relatively straightforward.
-Just add up the amount you made on each of the invoices for last year, and boom, you have your sales revenue number.
+Finding this primary income number should be relatively straightforward if you keep a good record of all your invoices.
+Just add up the amount you made on each invoice for last year, and boom, you have your sales revenue number.

 Basic Profit Margin

-Your basic profit margin, or gross margin, is what you made after deducting the cost of providing service.
-To find your basic profit margin follow this formula: basic income – cost of providing service / basic income.
-The figure you come to is how much profit you are making before tax.
+Your basic profit margin, or gross margin, is what you made after deducting the service cost.
+To find your basic profit margin follow this formula: basic income – the cost of providing service / basic income.
+The figure you come to is how much profit you make before tax.

 Variable and Fixed Costs

 The general rule of thumb is that you should keep your variable and fixed business costs under 30% of your total basic income.
-You may save some money every month by closely tracking supplies, looking at service routes and areas, and calculating your marketing and advertising ROI.
+You may save money monthly by closely tracking supplies, looking at service routes and areas, and calculating your marketing and advertising ROI.

 Advertising and Marketing